Katherine Grandjean

 Historian of early American and Native American history, English colonialism and cultural encounters, environmental history, and violence in American history.

-At Wellesley, Professor Grandjean teaches courses on colonial American history, Native American history, the history of American food, and the history of violence and terror in early America.
+At Wellesley, Professor Grandjean teaches courses on colonial and Revolutionary American history, Native American history, the history of American food, and early American crime and punishment.

 COURSES